For RCMP information on the various levels of police checks and other related information, please visit http://www.rcmp-grc.gc.ca/cr-cj/index-eng.htm.

-This information is no longer authorized for release within any level of police screening check.
+This information is no longer authorized for release within any level of police record check.

-Is there a difference between a screening check done by my local police service, and a check offered by a third-party company?
+Is there a difference between a record check done by my local police service, and a check offered by a third-party company?

 Please view the following page: